GraphQL Service API

 - AWS lamdas (Serverless)

 You will be prompted to input your own tenant’s identifier or select the default furniture tenant.
 You would typically use the same tenant identifier you use in your frontend boilerplates (e.g. the React + Next.js boilerplate).
-The value for the selected tenant can be changed at any time, by changing the CRYSTALLIZE_TENANT_IDENTIFIER in in the source code.
+The value for the selected tenant can be changed at any time, by changing the CRYSTALLIZE_TENANT_IDENTIFIER in the .env file in the source code.

 Running the project